Xinyi-Yu/MPM4STL/readme.md

 # MPM4STL

-We propose a new monitoring approach, called **model predictive monitoring**, for specifications described by Signal Temporal Logic (STL) formulae.
+We propose a new monitoring approach, called **Model Predictive Monitoring**, for specifications described by Signal Temporal Logic (STL) formulae.
 The paper titled "Model Predictive Monitoring of Dynamic Systems for Signal Temporal Logic Specifications" can be found in [link].

-We illustrate our our framework by applying it to four different case studies: building temperature control (case 1), double integrator (case 2), nonholonomic mobile robot (case 3) and spacecraft rendezvous (case 4), where offline computation process codes can be found in this repository.
+We illustrate our framework by applying it to four different case studies: building temperature control (case 1), double integrator (case 2), nonholonomic mobile robot (case 3) and spacecraft rendezvous (case 4), where offline computation process codes can be found in this repository.

 #### Offline computation time